 - Osteoarthritis – When joints become injured and painful, you might experience joint discomfort.

-- Temporomandibular disorder (TMD) – Is a condition that can cause pain in the jaw, cheeks, ears, and temples
+- Temporomandibular disorder (TMD) – This is a condition that can cause pain in the jaw, cheeks, ears, and temples.

 - Rheumatoid arthritis – When the immune system mistakes healthy cells in the joints for germs, it causes pain and inflammation.

 - Lupus – When a person is immunocompromised, the illness may be spread from one part of the body to another.
-It can happen when the immune system mistakenly attacks healthy cells and tissues in various locations of the body
+It can happen when the immune system mistakenly attacks healthy cells and tissues in various body locations.

 - Ankylosing spondylitis – Pain and swelling in parts of the spine

 Fibromyalgia pain can be severe and constant.
 It might be bad enough to prevent you from going to work or engaging in other activities.
-According to a National Health Interview Survey, 87 per cent of respondents trusted their source.
+According to a National Health Interview Survey, 87% of respondents trusted their source.

 - Belly pain